opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 # Logs

 The Elasticsearch logs include valuable information for monitoring cluster operations and troubleshooting issues.
-The location of the logs differs based on install type:
+The location of the logs differs based on the installation type:

 - On Docker, Elasticsearch writes most logs to the console and stores the remainder in `elasticsearch/logs/`.
-The tarball install also uses `elasticsearch/logs/`.
+The tarball installation also uses `elasticsearch/logs/`.
-- On the RPM and Debian installs, Elasticsearch writes logs to `/var/log/elasticsearch/`.
+- On the RPM and Debian installations, Elasticsearch writes logs to `/var/log/elasticsearch/`.

 Logs are available as `.log` (plain text) and `.json` files.